 Detroit River Remedial Action Plan Stage 2 Report (2010): the second stage of the Remedial Action Plan (RAP) required by the Great Lakes Water Quality Agreement.
 The Canadian RAP Stage 2 Report identifies actions required to restore beneficial uses in the Detroit River Area of Concern.
 Please note that information from both Canadian and U.S. sources was utilized to write the report but the focus of the summaries, analyses, and recommended actions is for the Canadian side of the Detroit River AOC only.

-Pathway to Delisting (2015): this document This document outlines the remaining actions necessary to delist the Canadian side of the Detroit River as an Area of Concern.
-The Pathway to Delisting will be updated frequently, as it is a living document.
-Download the Detroit River Canadian Delisting Plan report here.
+Pathway to Delisting (2022): This document outlines the remaining actions necessary to delist the Canadian side of the Detroit River as an Area of Concern.
+The Pathway to Delisting is updated annually.
+Download the Detroit River Canadian Delisting Plan report.

 Beneficial Use Impairments (BUIs) Re-Designation Reports